aw7855689/btcbamjs-wallet/README.md

 `fromWIF` constructs a wallet from private key (in [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) format).

 Suppose you want to import the public address `sg3HYD8c4bAVLeEzA9t3Ken3Y3Mni1HZSS`.
-Use `sbercoin-cli` to dump the private key from wallet:
+Use `btcbam-cli` to dump the private key from wallet:

 ```
 qcli dumpprivkey sg3HYD8c4bAVLeEzA9t3Ken3Y3Mni1HZSS